Published summary

 • The wording of "What question are you asking yourself lately?" would likely pull people toward one telling example instead of a broad abstract statement.

-• Many responses would likely use the prompt to name a feeling people had sensed all day but not articulated clearly.
+• Many responses would likely use the Question to name a feeling people had sensed all day but not articulated clearly.

 • The strongest answers would probably move quickly from description into interpretation.